AlbertoMigliorati/Predictive-Link-Modeling-in-Venture-Capital-Networks/project_report.md

 6.1 Summary
 This project addresses the problem of predicting future co-investment relationships between Venture Capital funds, framed as a link prediction task in a co-investor network.
 A complete analytical pipeline is developed, encompassing data preprocessing, network construction, heuristic computation, machine learning model training, and rigorous evaluation with hard negative sampling.
 Key Findings: the experimental results yield several principal findings:
-- Graph-based heuristics outperform machine learning models: Common Neighbors achieves the highest PR-AUC (0.535), surpassing Logistic Regression (0.409) and Random Forest (0.395) by margins of 30.8% and 35.4%, respectively.
+- Graph-based heuristics outperform machine learning models: Common Neighbors achieves the highest PR-AUC (0.542), surpassing Logistic Regression (0.414) and Random Forest (0.404) by margins of 30.9% and 34.2%, respectively.
 This confirms that simple topological measures effectively capture structural signals predictive of co-investment formation;
-- All methods demonstrate meaningful predictive power: every evaluated approach exceeds the random baseline (PR-AUC = 0.170) by factors ranging from 2.26× to 3.15×, indicating that the co-investor network contains exploitable structure for relationship prediction;
+- All methods demonstrate meaningful predictive power: every evaluated approach exceeds the random baseline (PR-AUC = 0.170) by factors ranging from 2.27× to 3.19×, indicating that the co-investor network contains exploitable structure for relationship prediction;
-- Top-ranked predictions are highly reliable: Preferential Attachment achieves perfect Precision@100 (1.000), and Common Neighbors reaches 0.980, indicating that the highest-confidence predictions are almost always correct;
+- Top-ranked predictions are highly reliable: Preferential Attachment achieves near-perfect Precision@100 (0.990), and Common Neighbors reaches 0.990, indicating that the highest-confidence predictions are almost always correct;
 - Feature importance is highly concentrated: Random Forest analysis shows that Jaccard Coefficient (51.0%) and Common Neighbors (37.4%) account for 88.4% of predictive signal, helping explain why ML models fail to improve upon individual heuristics;
 - Evaluation difficulty affects performance: the majority of test edges (58.8%) involve well-connected investors (degree > 10), partially explaining the high precision values observed.